-You may supply your own pump and tubing or use the optional pump and tubing available from SBIG.
-To operate the camera with water circulation using the optional pump available from SBIG, start with the camera at the same level as the water reservoir.
+To operate the camera with water cooling, the procedure is the same except that the water flow must be established before mounting the camera to the telescope, since the water pumps have limited pressure capability.
+To do this, put the camera at the same level as the water reservoir.
 Connect all the hoses, and make sure the water return goes back into the reservoir.
 Push the 1⁄4 inch internal diameter (ID) hoses onto the nipples on the back of the camera so they seal.
 Attach one hose to the nipple onto the reducing connector that adapts the 1⁄4 inch ID hose to the 1⁄2 inch diameter hose from the pump.